-When you turn ON the computer, it will first run through the POST, a series of software-controlled diagnostic tests.
-The POST checks system memory, the mother-board circuitry, the display, the keyboard, the diskette drive, and other I/O devices.
+Powering on the computer initiates the POST, a series of software-controlled diagnostic tests.
+The POST checks system memory, the motherboard circuitry, the display, the keyboard, the diskette drive, and other I/O devices

 PS/2 Port

 PS/2 ports are based on IBM Micro Channel Architecture.
 This type of architecture transfers data through a 16-bit or 32-bit bus.
 A PS/2 mouse and/or keyboard may be used on ATX motherboards.